A generalization of Alperin fusion theorem and its applications: Introduction

-\textbf{The organization of the paper:} In the following section, we introduce our notation and note our convention.
-We also give some preliminary information about saturated fusion systems and comprime actions.
+\textbf{The organization of the paper:} In the subsequent section, we will introduce the notation and conventions employed in this work, along with some preliminary information about saturated fusion systems and coprime actions.
+This foundation will provide the necessary background for our study.

-In section 3, we introduce quasi and semi-saturated fusion systems, and prove analogues of Alperin fusion theorem for those classes of fusion systems (see Theorems \ref{thm Alperin 1} and \ref{thm Alperin 2}).
-Characterization of essential subgroups in semisaturated fusion systems are obtained (see Proposition \ref{prop charac. of essentails} and Corollary \ref{cor equivalent def of essential}).
-The following equivalence is established (see Corollary \ref{cor correspondence}):
+In Section 3, we will explore quasi and semi-saturated fusion systems, proving analogues of the Alperin fusion theorem for these classes of fusion systems (see Theorems \ref{thm Alperin 1} and \ref{thm Alperin 2}).
+We will obtain characterizations of essential subgroups in semisaturated fusion systems (see Proposition \ref{prop charac. of essentails} and Corollary \ref{cor equivalent def of essential}).
+Additionally, a natural correspondence between semisaturated and saturated fusion systems will be established, which will lead to the proofs of Theorems A, B, and D.

-\textit{A $p$-group $P$ is strongly resistant in saturated fusion systems if and only if $P$ is resistant in semisaturated fusion systems.}
+In Section 4, we will rely on the following equivalence: \textit{A $p$-group $P$ is strongly resistant in saturated fusion systems if and only if $P$ is resistant in semisaturated fusion systems} (see Corollary \ref{cor correspondence}).